moonbitlang/regexp.mbt/README.md

 # 🔍 regexp.mbt

-> ⚠️ **WARNING: WORK IN PROGRESS**
+> ⚠️ **API STABILITY NOTICE**
-> This library is still under active development and may undergo breaking changes.
+> This is a v0.1.0 release with a stabilizing API.
+While core functionality is complete and well-tested,
-> Use with caution as functionality might be incomplete or unstable.
+> API changes may occur in future versions as we refine the implementation.

 **Lightning-fast regex for MoonBit** — inspired by [Russ Cox's brilliant regex series](https://swtch.com/~rsc/regexp/regexp1.html).